 After Paul's conversion, he unselfishly spread the gospel to the best of his ability while suffering from some sort of weakness to the known world.
 We are told that he was entrusted with many mysteries, which had been hidden from ages and generations.
 However, not only was he commissioned to open many of these revelations to the Church but at one point, prior to His missionary journeys, he was raptured into heaven, and shown unspeakable things, which he was not permitted to share.
 Source: https://dailyverse.knowing-jesus.com/2-corinthians-12-8

 Such grace!
-God revealed many secrets to a man that turned and repented from being a hate-filled villain to a passionate hero for Jesus!
+God revealed many secrets to a man who turned and repented from being a hate-filled villain to a passionate hero for Jesus!

 P.S Make sure to join me in prayer at the bottom of the post.